Robust and Accurate Superquadric Recovery: a Probabilistic Approach: Experiments

 where $\mathbf{S}=\{\mathbf{s}_j\in S_\theta|j = 1,2,...,M\}$ is a set of points densely and evenly sampled (with an interval of 0.02 in the synthetic experiments) on the superquadric surface $S_\theta$.

 \textbf{Recovery on partial data:} This experiment simulates the cases where points are sampled from a partial area of a superquadric in the sense that sometimes we can only obtain a partial view of an object.
 For each point cloud of the 500 superquadrics, a point is randomly selected and a certain percentage (partial ratio) of the points which are the closest to the random point are kept.
 We test on 5 different levels of partial ratio ranging from 1.0 (complete point cloud) to 0.2, resulting in totally 2500 point clouds.
 Results are shown in Fig. \ref{fig:partial}.
 Our method significantly outperforms the baseline methods at all levels of partial ratios.
 All the methods perform well when a complete point cloud of a superquadric is available.
 However, with the decreasing of the partial ratio, it becomes harder to make a reasonable initial guess of the parameter.
 Therefore, the baseline methods become more likely to get stuck at a local optimum, even with multiple trials.
 While, our method continuously avoids the local optima with the geometry-guided switching strategy, and thus maintains a high success rate in converging to the global optimum.
-We also compare with the baseline methods initialized only once with the same parameter as ours.
-The results indicate a severe decrease in fitting accuracy.
+We also perform ablation studies about the S-step.
+The results verify its effectiveness (Fig. \ref{fig:partial}(c)).
+Although our algorithm only guarantees local optimality, the empirical results indicate that our method is very likely to achieve the global optimum in practice (Fig. \ref{fig:partial}(e)).

 \textbf{Robustness to outliers:} We add different levels of Gaussian outliers to the 2500 point clouds.
 Outlier ratio (the number of outliers / the number of inliers) is used to quantify the level of outliers added.
 Results are shown in Fig. \ref{fig:outlier}.
 Our method shows superior robustness to outliers and is able to recover the underlying superquadrics even from severely corrupted point clouds.
 The Implicit-LSQ, Radial-LSQ and Numerical Stable are vulnerable to outliers, since they are not designed to tolerate outliers.
 The Robust-fitting performs better, however, is limited by its heuristic outlier rejection policy, which also imposes an undesirable negative effect on clean point clouds.
 In contrast, our method infers outliers in a posterior probabilistic approach and thus maintains high robustness among all levels of outliers.